-- · Mixed nuts
+- Mixed nuts

-- · Raísíns
+- Raisins

-- · Yoghurt
+- Yoghurt

-- Fruít
+- Fruit

-- · Dried fruit
+- Dried fruit

-- · Popcorn
+- Popcorn

-- · Rice cakes
+- Rice cakes

-- · Flapjacks
+- Flapjacks

 - Dark chocolate

-- · Carrot sticks
+- Carrot sticks

-- · Cottage cheese
+- Cottage cheese

-- · Kale chips
+- Kale chips

 - Hummus

-- · Eggs
+- Eggs

-- · Smoothies
+- Smoothies

-- · Olives
+- Olives

-- · Peanut butter
+- Peanut butter

-- · Avocado
+- Avocado

 - Tuna

 Hydration

-The teenage body is made up of around 60% water.
-Not drinking enough water reduces productivity, both mentally and physically, and symptoms can include tiredness, confusion, reduced energy levels and the temptation to snack when not actually hungry (thirst is often mistaken for hunger).
+A large proportion of the body is made up of water.
+Not drinking enough reduces productivity, both mentally and physically, and symptoms can include tiredness, confusion, reduced energy levels and the temptation to snack when not actually hungry (thirst is often mistaken for hunger).

 Have water on hand at all times

 The best way to make sure your child is drinking enough is to ensure they have water on hand at all times - at their desk, in bottles in their bag when on the go, and served alongside food.
 Plain water is ideal, but to add interest, use natural ingredients to give flavour - such as cucumber, lemon, lime, orange, tangerine, mint or ginger.

 Other drinks

 Natural fruit juices are great, but can be high in natural sugar, so why not dilute them?
 Herbal teas or honey with a dash of lemon offer hot, caffeine free alternatives.
 Limit your child's fizzy drink intake - whether calorie controlled or not, including energy drinks.
 They are all unhealthy if drunk in large quantities.

 Useful links

+NHS Nutrition.

-NHS Live Well Nutrition. org.uk
+Live Well org.uk

 What's enough?